skissler/MiceAndMobility/notes/README.md

 I think that the assumption here is that a person has constant infectiousness for their entire duration of infection, and that the duration of infection has a time that's distributed exponentially (that is, a constant rate of leaving the infectious compartment).

+The first step, I think, is to make sure that this re-captures the form of $A(\tau)$ that we expect.
+Then, we can ask: are there other underlying dynamics that would be conisistent with this?